 How to Insert Date in Excel?

-In excel, every valid date will be stored as a form of the number.
-One important thing to be aware of excel is that we have got a cut-off date, which is “31-Dec-1899”.
-Every date we insert in excel will be counted from “01-Jan-1900 (including this date)” and will be stored as a number.
+In Excel, every valid date is stored as a form of the number.
+One important thing to be aware of in Excel is that we have a cut-off date of “31-Dec-1899”.
+Therefore, every date we insert in Excel will be counted from “01-Jan-1900 (including this date)” and stored as a number.

 Examples

-Here we will learn how to insert date in excel with the help of the examples below.
+Here, we will learn how to insert a date in Excel with the help of the examples below.

 Example #1 – Date Stored as a Number

-Now, we can observe the way data is stored in excel when we change the formatting of the above data to date & accounting format.
+Now, we can observe how data is stored in Excel when we change the formatting of the above data to date and accounting format.

 50 – Change format to short date